d3scomp/deeco-playground/README.md

 # DEECo Playground

-DEECo Playgrond is a framework for simulation and visualization of scenarios for smart Cyber-Physical Systems.
+DEECo Playgrond is a framework for simulation and visualization of scenarios for smart Cyber-Physical Systems (sCPS).
 Its goal is to help in prototyping and testing of software for sCPS.
 In particular, it can be used for developing and testing scenarios featuring autonomous mobile entities (like robots or autonomous vehicles) that cooperate with each other, with other smart objects placed in the environment and with the environment itself.

 ## Execution of example scenarios